zopefoundation/zope.testrunner/src/zope/testrunner/tests/testrunner-layers-instances.rst

 >>> no_layer_suite = unittest.makeSuite(TestSpecifyingNoLayer)
 >>> umbrella_suite.addTest(no_layer_suite)

-Before we can run the tests, we need to setup some helpers.
+Before we can run the tests, we need to set up some helpers.

 >>> from zope.testrunner import options
 >>> from zope.testing.loggingsupport import InstalledHandler